-Even though students are awarded and allowed to use their financial aid to registrar, the student is still required to earn the aid by attending classes up to the point that 61% of the semester has passed.
-When the student attends classes after 61% of the semester has passed, the student has earned all of the Title IV funds that he or she was awarded or was scheduled to receive.
+Even though students are awarded and allowed to use their financial aid to register, the student is still required to earn the aid by attending classes up to the point that 61% of the semester has passed.
+When the student attends classes after 61% of the semester has passed, the student has earned all the Title IV funds that he or she was awarded or was scheduled to receive.

-When the student completely withdraws from the semester or stops attending classes before 61% of the semester has passed, the student has failed to earn all of the financial aid that he or she received.
-Therefore, the college will need to determine how much of the aid must be returned to the Title IV program by the college and the student.
+When the student completely withdraws from the semester or stops attending classes before 61% of the semester has passed, the student has failed to earn all the financial aid that he or she received.
+Therefore, the college will need to determine how much of the aid must be returned to the Title IV program by the College and the student.

-Baltimore City Community College must calculate the amount of the earned aid by using the date of the student’s withdrawal from the college or the date the student stopped attending classes or the last date that the student attended an academically -related activity to determine the withdrawal date.
+Baltimore City Community College must calculate the amount of the earned aid by using the date of the student’s withdrawal from the college or the date the student stopped attending classes or the last date that the student attended an academically related activity to determine the withdrawal date.

 The Return to Title IV calculation is based on the total number of days in the semester compared to the total number of days that a student attended classes before the last date of attendance.
 If the student receives more aid than they ‘earned’, then the ‘unearned portion’ of the student’s aid must be returned to the U.S. Department of Education.